 Fun fact, this was actually written as a writing sample written to get the author hired by TSR, it’s a hodgepodge of all his best dungeon ideas, and it totally shows.

 - Against the Giants – Ok, first black mark.
 I don’t get why this was included.
 We’ve literally only just had Storm King’s Thunder.
 And I wouldn’t mind so much if it was excellent, but it’s not, it’s really not.
-Easily the weakest part of this book it was reportedly written to allow Mr. Gygax to take a break between writing the Monster Manual and the Player’s Handbook.
-It come across as a random half-finished doodle full of incomplete ideas.
+Easily the weakest part of this book it was reportedly written to allow Mr Gygax to take a break between writing the Monster Manual and the Player’s Handbook.
+It comes across as a random half-finished doodle full of incomplete ideas.
 I get that the original was very formative, but surely a reworking was on the cards?
 Oh, wait, they just did that with SKT.
 Against the Giants is probably the only thing in this book that I have no intention of playing.

 - Dead in Thay – The “Dreams of the Red Wizards” line of organised play encounters was “meh” at best.
-Compared to Legacy of the Crystal Shard or Murder in Baldur’s Gate it was lacking in almost every way, most notably how each new encounter require the players to randomly skip a few levels.
+Compared to Legacy of the Crystal Shard or Murder in Baldur’s Gate it was lacking in almost every way, most notably how each new encounter requires the players to randomly skip a few levels.
 Separated from its parent storyline Dead in Thay actually works a bit better.
-It’s a nice mix of imaginative rules and good interactions, although the presence of the glyph keys, which I understand in the context of Organised play, does slow the game down a little.
-Of all of the dungeons presented in Tales this is the least updated, it’s got all its original maps and art work, which feels a little lazy, and the encounter at the end is still terribly, glaringly unbalanced.
+It’s a nice mix of imaginative rules and good interactions, although the presence of the glyph keys, which I understand in the context of Organised Play, does slow the game down a little.
+Of all of the dungeons presented in Tales, this is the last updated, it’s got all its original maps and art work, which feels a little lazy, and the encounter at the end is still terribly, glaringly unbalanced.

 The Round Up

-So, overall I don’t feel like I’ve been cheated here, but at the same time large sections of this book feel mighty lazy.
+So, overall I don’t feel like I’ve been cheated here, but at the same time, large sections of this book feel mighty lazy.
 There’s been very little attempt at rebalancing, additional content or any attempt to do anything beyond updating 6 out of 7 of the dungeons.
 It even asks you to refer to the DMG for the stats of the iconic weapons of White Plume Mountain.

-What I would have like to have seen is two or three classics, probably the three 1st edition monsters they included, and then two or three entirely new modules based in the dungeon crawl style, but more fitting the direction of 5th edition.
+What I would have like to have seen is two or three classics, probably the three 1st edition monsters they included, and then two or three entirely new modules based on the dungeon crawl style, but more fitting the direction of 5th edition.
 As it stands Against the Giants and Dead in Thay really do feel like copy and paste filler.
-I do play to run some of the dungeons, most likely Hidden Shrine, but for me this is very much an optional purchase.
-It’s no Sword Coast Adventurer’s Guide but when you can pick up the original modules for comparatively little on Ebay, it makes a £40 hard back book full of unmodified content hard to justify.
+I do play to run some of the dungeons, most likely Hidden Shrine, but for me, this is very much an optional purchase.
+It’s no Sword Coast Adventurer’s Guide but when you can pick up the original modules for comparatively little on eBay, it makes a £40 hard back book full of unmodified content hard to justify.